whiprandolph/bestseller/Part 1 - What Are Healthy Cultures Like？/03 - Whole Nations With Pervasive Generosity.md

-## Whole Nations With Pervasive Generosity
+## Chapter 3: Whole Nations With Pervasive Generosity

 The more stories I found of healthy cultures, the more I saw how generosity and reciprocity are or were a normal, default way of life.